Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

 But the query is non-vacuous, so $H(R(X)\mid \mathcal I_M)>0$, whereas sequential resolution requires $H(R(X)\mid \mathcal I_M,T_K)=0$.
 Contradiction.
 Hence some verdict-relevant trace statistic must remain inaccessible to the meta level until the object computation progresses. \end{proof}

-\begin{remark}[Information-theoretic priority of the meta layer] The present section is anchored in information theory rather than thermodynamics.
-The meta layer is modeled by accessible information $\mathcal I_M$ and verdict entropy $H(R(X)\mid \mathcal I_M)$.
-The object layer enters as a trace that may reduce that entropy.
-One may later interpret the object layer as physical calculation, but the formal argument here needs only accessibility, conditional entropy, and sequential trace structure. \end{remark}
+\begin{remark}[Information-theoretic priority of the meta layer] The present section is anchored in information theory.
+Here the meta layer is modeled by accessible information $\mathcal I_M$ and verdict entropy $H(R(X)\mid \mathcal I_M)$.
+An object layer then enters as a trace that may reduce that entropy.
+The formal argument here needs only accessibility, conditional entropy, and sequential trace structure. \end{remark}

 \begin{proposition}[Information content of the hidden-progress coordinate] Let $K\in\mathbb N$ be fixed and let $j$ denote the progress index along the canonical trace $t_0,t_1,\dots,t_K$.
 Under a uniform prior on $j\in\{0,1,\dots,K\}$, the Shannon entropy of the progress coordinate is